huseyineskan/Free-Cocktail-API/README.md

-# Free-Cocktail-API
+# Free Cocktail API with React

-Free Cocktail API Application
+We are coding a cocktail application with React using the free API https://www.thecocktaildb.com/api.php.